waratuman/waratuman.github.com/_posts/books/2009-12-05-the-revolution-a-manifesto.markdown

 ---
-title: The Revolution: A Manifesto
+title: "The Revolution: A Manifesto"
 author: James R. Bracy
 book:
   title: The Revolution: A Manifesto